 The Vermont State Police is a major source of news in Vermont.
 We operate 24/7, 52 weeks a year; just like the news media.
 And we share the common goal of serving Vermonters, in part, through collecting and sharing important information.
-As such, the Vermont State Police to respond to media inquiries as quickly, completely and accurately as possible.
+As such, the Vermont State Police responds to media inquiries and public requests as quickly, completely and accurately as possible.

 Contact the Public Information Officer for major crimes, trooper involved critical incidents, breaking incidents of significant public interest, policy decisions, high profile topics or to coordinate speaking to a subject matter expert.
 The PIO may be reached at email@example.com.